janak027/secrepo/README.md

-this is the seciond file
+this is the seciond repo